File1154

 Adventures in Homework Part 3: Three Ways to Maintain the Positive Momentum

 This is our third and final segment on how to make homework time more productive and positive.
 If you missed either of the first two posts, you can read them here: Part 1: Three Foundational Building Blocks and Part 2: Four Ways to Maximize Homework Time.
-In the final part of the series, we’ll cover how to maintain the positive changes that you have worked so hard to produce.
+In the final part of the series, we’ll cover how to maintain the positive changes you have worked so hard to produce.

 #1: Replicating Success

 Think about a night when homework time went so well that it felt like a dream compared to the typically difficult nights.
 What was different about that night?
 Could it be replicated?
-It is helpful to think through everything that may have contributed to the success such as: the day of the week, how your child slept the night before, the day’s events (Was there a favorite Special at school that day, or a favorite treat at lunch?), the ride home, and what assignments needed to be completed.
+It is helpful to think through everything that may have contributed to the success, such as the day of the week, how your child slept the night before, the day’s events (Was there a favorite Special at school that day, or a favorite treat at lunch?), the ride home, and what assignments needed to be completed.

 #2: Breaks

-The fact is that we are more productive if we take periodic breaks to stretch or relax than if we try to work for a long timeYounger children should take a break or change activities every 10-15 minutes while older children can go 30-60 minutes.
-Of course, each activity and person is unique so you’ll have to experiment to find what works for your child.
-Some children may be able to concentrate longer on a preferred activity while they might need a break every 8-10 minutes for a subject that is harder for them or less of a favorite.
+The fact is that we are more productive if we take periodic breaks to stretch or relax than if we try to work for a long time.
+Younger children should take a break or change activities every 10-15 minutes, while older children can go 30-60 minutes.
+Of course, each activity and person is unique, so you’ll have to experiment to find what works for your child.
+Some children may be able to concentrate longer on a preferred activity, while they might need a break every 8-10 minutes for a subject that is harder for them or less of a favorite.

 #3: Celebrate the Victories and the Progress